sundeepmonagoud/LoanAppAPI/README.md

 API :
 1. Would implement Antiforgery token
 2. Enable CORS to specific website
+3. Would change the controller method to Async.

 Angular :
 1. I would write test case for all the scenarios and see the code coverage